teraearlywine/teraearlywine/README.md

 Welcome to my GitHub repository.
 If you're here, that means either you just stumbled on my page (nice) or are a co-worker of past, present, or future (hey friend!).
 As I'm sure you're aware, GitHub is a *powerful* tool for project management, engineering, and development, and is genuinely the most satisfying archival tool I've ever worked with.
 (And I've worked with a lot...)

-Now, as I enter the fifth year of my career, venturing into different echelons of engineering, I think it's important to maintain a continuous practice of things that matter.
+Now, as I venture beyond the fifth year of my career, venturing into different echelons of engineering, I think it's important to maintain a continuous practice of things that matter.
 So, as of 2024, I have curated these guiding professional principles that I intend to practice and uphold as a reminder.
 These principles are also a notice to you, dear visitor, of the standards to which I hold myself accountable.

 ## 8 Guiding Professional Principles